Cassowary Bone Dagger

 Though no longer used in combat, bone daggers are still used ceremonially.
 They often play important roles in male initiation and other rituals.
 They are also worn as personal adornment by tucking them into a band of braided fibers worn around the upper arm.

-This dagger is currently on display in Animal Origin: Tokens and Tools from Faunal Remains.
+This dagger is featured in the virtual exhibit Animal Origin: Tokens and Tools from Faunal Remains.